Silk Twill vs Silk Satin Compared: Price, Differences & Which Is Better?

 Maintenance

-Colour & Dye Affinity
+Colour and Dye Affinity

 Satin lights up colour like a mirror; bold, vivid, and full of shine.
 It's the kind of fabric that makes any shade pop with a sleek, luminous finish.